 "Huh.
 The phrase 'snowball's chance in hell' seems somehow appropriate."

 Mulder laughed at that, and Danny seemed to relax a bit.

 "Well, good luck," he said, heading toward the door.
 "You're a braver man than I am… or maybe just crazier."

 James Madison University

 Bridget Galvin was a slim, suntanned brunette who chainsmoked and kept a death-grip on her vanilla latte.
 January Bauer was nearly her exact opposite: a pale, quiet blonde who folded her hands neatly together in her lap and wouldn't look Mulder in the eye.
 Jake Scott, on the other hand, was notable only by his absence.

 "He's coming," Bridget said, reading Mulder's expression with scary accuracy.

 Mulder looked her over for a moment; she looked back, meeting his gaze.
 She looked a little scared, as he would have expected, but mostly she looked angry.

-"You’re gonna catch them, right?" she asked.
+"You're gonna catch them, right?" she said.